constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 If a satellite is shut down, for example by receiving a termination signal from the OS or if you press `Ctrl`-`C` in the terminal window where the satellite runs, the method `reentry` will be called.
-In most circumstances, there is no need not need to implement anything satellite-specific for this method.
-If the satellite however requires this, it should be ensured that `super().reentry()` is called as last step of that routine, to ensure that the `Satellite` base classes `reentry` methods are executed as well.
+In most circumstances, there is no need to implement anything satellite-specific for this method.
+If the satellite however requires this, it should be ensured that `super().reentry()` is called as last step of that routine, so that the `Satellite` base classes `reentry` methods are executed as well.

 ## Installation of a satellite and integration into Constellation